-The gaming sector continues on its growth trajectory with a number of gaming publishers posting double-digit returns halfway into 2019.
+The gaming sector continues on its growth trajectory, with a number of gaming publishers posting double-digit returns halfway into 2019.

 Since the beginning of 2019, gaming stocks on the NASDAQ have boasted double-digit returns.
 The sector has shown stellar performance in the first half of the year.

-“The Luminosity and the Enthusiast’s merger is very exciting, because what happened there is by acquiring Enthusiast, (J55 and Aquilini GameCo) gained a whole network of revenue in terms of the aggregation of websites,” Nick Mersch, esports analyst at Purpose Investments, told INN.
+“The Luminosity and Enthusiast merger is very exciting, because what happened there is by acquiring Enthusiast, (J55 and Aquilini GameCo) gained a whole network of revenue in terms of the aggregation of websites,” Nick Mersch, esports analyst at Purpose Investments, told INN.
 “And they’re really focused on building around a community and monetizing that overall community in terms of building a really authentic network of gaming enthusiasts.”

 “(OAM is) trying to put a whole bunch of these teams together, aggregate dealerships and then essentially sell sponsorship and advertising to the big brands,” said Mersch.
 “Big brands are sitting down with them and they’re coming to the table trying to figure out how to monetize this.”

-Beyond Q2 2019
+Gaming market update: Beyond Q2 2019

 According to NewZoo, global gaming revenue is projected to reach US$196 billion by 2022, suggesting the industry is on a strong growth trajectory.

 Publishing studios Take-Two Interactive, Activision Blizzard and EA are three companies that Mersch is particularly interested in from an investing standpoint.
-Another significant holding is Tencent, due to its colossal scale in the gaming industry.
+Another significant stock is Tencent, due to its colossal scale in the gaming industry.